nalexn/ViewInspector/guide.md

 ## Custom **ViewModifier**

 You can inspect custom `ViewModifier` independently, or together with the parent view hierarchy, to which the `ViewModifier` is applied using `.modifier(...)`.
-Contider an example:
+Consider an example:

 ```swift
 struct MyViewModifier: ViewModifier {